owncast/owncast/web/docs/README.md

 ### Form fields

-- Feel free to use the pre-styled `<TextField>` text form field or the `<ToggleSwitch>` compnent, in a group of form fields together.
+- Feel free to use the pre-styled `<TextField>` text form field or the `<ToggleSwitch>` component, in a group of form fields together.
 These have been styled and laid out to match each other.

 - `Slider`'s - If your form uses an Ant Slider component, follow this recommended markup of CSS classes to maintain a consistent look and feel to other Sliders in the app.
   ```